trentm/cmdln/README.md

 # Development

-Run the test suite via:
+Run the test suite on your current `python` version:

     make test

+To attempt to run with all supported versions:

+    make testall

+On a particular version:

+    make test34